peterwittek/qml-rg/README.md

 The topic of this week's session will be, again, **Reinforcement Learning (RL)**.
 We will continue from the basics we discussed on week 4 and introduce the concepts of Policy Network and Deep Q Networks.

+Update: We discussed principally on the deep residual colorizer.
+The reinforcement learning is reported ont he next session.

 **Reading:**

 - We will take a look into the state of the art RL algorithms.
 One of the hottests one right now is the new [AlphaGo Zero](https://www.nature.com/nature/journal/v550/n7676/full/nature24270.html), which beats with unsupervised learning the older, but still interesting, [AlphaGo](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html) algorithm.